hiddentao/linear-algebra/README.md

 As mentioned earlier, matrix operations which result in a new matrix are implemented as two methods - a default method which returns a new `Matrix` instance and an _in-place_ method which causes the original to be overwritten.

 The _in-place_ versions are provided because in general, overwriting an existing array is [twice as fast](http://jsperf.com/create-new-array-vs-overwrite-existing) as creating a new one.
-However, this may not be true for all the matrix operations contained in this library:
+However, this may not be true for all the matrix operations contained in this library, e.g.:

 ```bash
  Starting 'benchmark'...